cloudspaceacademy/cloudspace-workshop/docs/terraform-on-aws.md

 Follow these steps to deploy the architecture:

-1. Clone the repository:
+1. Clone Repository:

+Clone the repository in your local machine using the command "git clone"

    ```bash
    git clone https://github.com/mathesh-me/multi-tier-architecture-using-terraform.git
    ```

+2. Inititize Folder

-2. Initialize the folder Terraform and apply the configuration by typing command:
+Initialize the folder containing configuation files that were clone to Terraform and apply the configuration by typing  the following command

    ```bash
    terraform init